 DAYS 10-12 / STEP 4: Organize your email delivery system

 - The first thing you need to do here is decided on which email processor you will use.
 I recommend three: AWeber, MailChimp, and ConvertKit.
 I am affiliates for both firms so if you click on these links and purchased either of their services, I’ll get a small commission.
-I’ve also used other providers in the past, but these are the two I recommend.
+I’ve also used other providers in the past, but these are the three I recommend.
+I currently use MailChimp.

-- I’ve used both and they each are powerful systems.
+- I’ve used all three and they each are powerful systems.
 Each will give you the deliverability you need to get your emails into inboxes.
 AWeber and ConvertKit have free affiliate programs that allow you to promote the service and get a small commission each time someone uses a link to purchase their product.

 - Choosing a third-party email processor is essential.
 You cannot just use Gmail or your website’s Outlook email system.
 You’ll want to create sign up forms and have the ability to segment and tag users automatically as they progress through your subscriptions.

 - You’ll want to create two lists: one for blog subscribers and another for your STS.

 DAYS 13-15 / STEP 5: Create your minimally viable website

 - I recommend using WordPress because 1) it’s open source and free as are all upgrades, and 2) it’s the easiest way to keep control of your content as your subscription services grow.
 If you can use MS Word or any other word processor, with continued daily practice, you can get the hang of WordPress in just a few days.